On small $n$-uniform hypergraphs with positive discrepancy: Example

 \begin{example} Let us consider the matrix $A = $ and suppose that $n$ is not divisible on $\det A = 19$.
 Consider the system

-It has the solution if and only if $19\, | \, 2n + 3t$ i. e. $t$ has prescribed residue modulo 19.
+The solution of the system is $a = (3n-5t)/19$, $b = (2n+3t)/19$, which is integral if and only if $t = 12n$ (mod 19) i. e. $t$ has prescribed residue modulo 19.
 Since $n$ is not divisible on $19$, $t$ is not equal to zero modulo $19$.
 So one can choose $-19 < t < 19$ such that $t$ has prescribed residue modulo 19 and $t$ is odd.
+Also, assume that $n/8 > t > -2n/3$ which is certainly true if $n > 200$.
+Then $a$ and $b$ are positive and also $b > t$ and $a$, $b$ tend to infinity simultaneously with $n$.